-bered assets with maturity of more than one year and other on- and off-balance sheet exposures.
+The amount of Required Stable Funding (RSF) is measured based on the liquidity risk profile of an institution's assets and off-balance sheet exposures.
+The required amount of stable funding is mainly in the form of encumbered and unencumbered assets with maturity of more than one year and other on- and off-balance sheet exposures.
 All categories are weighted by the appropriate RSF factor.

-Exhibit 6.5 shows a high-level breakdown of the components underlying the Group's NSFR in 2018.
+Exhibit 6.6 shows a high-level breakdown of the components underlying the Group's NSFR in 2019.